tigerfarm/tigsync/README.md

 ## Test

-Use a browser to call the application:
+Use a browser to call the webserver application:

 http://localhost:8000/